Get The Facts About Flax Seed!

 While the primary source of Omega-3 fatty acids for horses is from fresh pasture grass, not all horses have the luxury of grazing 24/7 and seasonal changes can also mean no pasture available to horses come winter time.
 With many horses now eating some form of a concentrate, these feed sources tend to have a wider ratio of Omega-3 to Omega-6 than desired.
 Research has not yet determined the proper ratio of Omega-3 to Omega-6 in a horses diet.
 Supplementing the diet with flax seed is a good way to increase those Omega-3 levels while providing calories and more fiber at the same time.

-Triple Crown has had a ground flax product on the market for a few years.
-Formerly named, Omega MAX®, it has now been added to the Naturals line and renamed Naturals Golden Ground Flax.
-Naturals Golden Ground Flax is not stabilized by common methods of a cooking/heating process but is stable due to the way seeds are sorted and cold-sliced which allows for a 2-year shelf life.
+Triple Crown has a ground flax product called Naturals Golden Ground Flax.
+Naturals Golden Ground Flax is not stabilized by common methods of a cooking/heating process, but is stable due to the way seeds are sorted and cold-sliced which allows for a 2-year shelf life.
 You do not have to spend time grinding down whole flax before each feeding which makes this product very user friendly.
 In addition, the retail price is very favorable considering a total higher fat level and the substantially higher Omega-3’s.

 For more information on Flax seed, you may also like these articles: